jarmatys/DEV_ASSISTENTE/README.md

 **Phases:**

 - First phase of this POC will involve testing via a simple console app.
-- The prepared module will connect to the API.
+- The prepared module will be connect to the API.
 - `NICE TO HAVE` - A visual layer will be added.

 #### Loading user data